Deadlight (video game): Development and release

 Munárriz further explains, "If you remember Prince of Persia or Another World, the animation technique used was rotoscoping; people are filmed first and then their movements are copied.
 Initially we did the same, recording ourselves on video.
 For this type of retro game, it was important that the animation was smooth.
 Characters needed to be dynamic, so we used key frame.
 If we had used motion capture, the game would have lost that 80s feel."

 Gameplay in Deadlight.
 The player is climbing a ladder on the right of the screen.
-The image shows both the 2.5D graphics, with Wayne himself presented as a silhouette against detailed backgrounds, and the dystopian atmosphere of the game.
+The image shows both the 2.5D graphics, with Wayne presented as a silhouette against detailed backgrounds, and the dystopian atmosphere of the game.

 Of the game's graphical style in general, the developers state:

-In relation to the game's artistic style, video game artist Abel Oroz Vincente states "The artistic aspect of Deadlight is the foundation upon which the game is largely built.
+In relation to the artistic style, video game artist Abel Oroz Vincente states "The artistic aspect of Deadlight is the foundation upon which the game is largely built.
 The game is its atmosphere, and the atmosphere is achieved largely thanks to the visuals.
 The key is in the hyperrealism and the overexposed lighting, which is not hyperrealistic, but we use it as a stylizing tool."
 3D artist Pablo Fernández Gómez further explains "It's a pictorial approach to the reality that awakens a certain sensation, and helps the player understand and play the game."

 When the game was shown at the 2012 E3 event in June, Munárriz stated "the idea was recreating the old gameplay with striking visuals.
 So the visual style was inspired by movies from the 80s such as First Blood."
 He also cites as influences on the story Richard Matheson's 1954 novel I Am Legend, Stephen King's 2006 novel Cell, Cormac McCarthy's 2006 novel The Road, and Robert Kirkman's comic book series The Walking Dead.